zeke-code/OnigiriBot/README.md

 ## Step 3: Configuration

+Create a `config` folder at the root of the OnigiriBot directory (open the OnigiriBot directory and create a new folder named **config**).
-Create a `.env` file in the **config** folder of the OnigiriBot directory.
+Create a `.env` file and place it in the **config** folder of the OnigiriBot directory.
-Add the following line to the `.env` file, replacing `YOUR_BOT_TOKEN` with the token you obtained from the Discord Developer Portal:
+Open the `.env` with any kind of text editor and add the following line to the `.env` file, replacing `YOUR_BOT_TOKEN` with the token you obtained from the Discord Developer Portal:

 `DISCORD_TOKEN=YOUR_BOT_TOKEN`